RicardoATT/Monociclo/docs/rarsInformation.md

-# Quick guide to creating RISC-V instructions with rars
+# Quick guide to create RISC-V instructions with rars